 ~ use for lawn, garden or washing cars ~

 Keep rain water run-off out of our streets and sewers to reduce pollution in streams, have cleaner water, and lower our water treatment and sewage costs. ~ learn to make your own barrel ~

 ★ Attend to get $10 off a rain barrel

-★ Custom colors & painted art barrels, scroll to info below ★
+★ Custom colors & painted art barrels, for info, scroll down or click here ★

 Abington Township Paper Shred events

 Residents only - free paper shredding - NO BUSINESSES

 Protect yourself from identity theft by shredding old documents